 Lendlease’s Investment Management business was the first global specialist property investment management company to become a PRI signatory in November 2007.

 All signatories are required to participate in the PRI’s annual Reporting and Assessment process.
-In July 2017, Lendlease Investment Management received positive feedback on its PRI submission.
-An A+ rating was achieved for the PRI’s Strategy and Governance module (scoring 29 of 30 available points) and improving its rating in the Property module from A to A+ (scoring 42 of 42 available points).
+In July 2018, Lendlease received positive feedback on its most recent PRI submission, achieving an A+ rating for the PRI’s Strategy & Governance module (scoring 29 of 30 available points) and an A+ rating in the Property module (scoring 42 of 42 available points).

 Lendlease believes that its participation in the GRESB survey provides clarity and transparency on the ESG performance of its property funds and assets on a globally consistent basis, and believes that GRESB provides necessary focus and direction for the real estate sector.

-In 2017, several funds in Lendlease's Investment Management business were recognised as leaders in responsible property investment by GRESB.
-Australian Prime Property Fund Commercial (APPF Commercial) was ranked first globally of all 850 respondents.
-Lendlease International Towers Sydney Trust (LLITST) and Lendlease One International Towers Sydney Trust (LLOITST) were ranked equal first in the GRESB developer assessment category.
-APPF Industrial was ranked first in the Oceania private unlisted industrial fund category.
-Australian Prime Property Fund Retail (APPF Retail) was ranked second in the Oceania private retail fund category with the Lendlease Sub-Regional Retail Fund (LLSRF) ranked third.
+In 2018, several funds in Lendlease's Investment Management business were recognised as leaders in responsible property investment by GRESB.
+Australian Prime Property Fund Commercial (APPF Commercial) was ranked first globally of all 874 respondents.
+This is the fourth time that APPF Commercial has attained the top ranking, having achieved the same result in 2014, 2015 and 2017.
+Lendlease International Towers Sydney Trust (LLITST) was ranked second overall globally and second in the office sector across listed and unlisted funds.
+Lendlease One International Towers Sydney Trust (LLOITST) was ranked first of 29 respondents in the GRESB developer assessment category.
+Australian Prime Property Fund Retail (APPF Retail) was ranked first in the retail sector across listed and unlisted funds and an overall rank of fifth out of 874 respondents.
+Lendlease Sub-Regional Retail Fund (LLSRF) also achieved strong results, ranked second in the global retail sector across listed and unlisted funds and an overall global rank of eighth.
+APPF Industrial was ranked second in the Oceania private unlisted industrial fund category.

 Detailed GRESB results are disclosed on the respective fund pages.